The Cry of Desolation– Simply Put

 2. The passion narrative began with Jesus’ passionate prayer from deep grief in Gethsemane (Matt 26:38-39).
 Now, He is in that dreadful hour, experiencing the drinking of the cup He had earlier prayed would pass.2 Any suggestion that this is just a recitation misses at least these two important contexts.

 But it wasn’t just a “feeling” of being abandoned; Jesus was indeed abandoned.
+Please allow me to clarify what I mean.
 Now, in His eternal state as God, that relationship cannot be broken.
 But in His post-incarnate state as man, in terms of this human condition, it is possible for Him to be abandoned by His Father.
-If He is indeed undoing the estrangement our sin has brought upon us, then He must Himself take on that estrangement, that abandonment.
+If He is indeed (and not metaphorically) undoing the estrangement our sin has brought upon us, then He must Himself take (not merely recite) on that estrangement, that abandonment.
 For us to be restored into fellowship with God, Jesus had to be abandoned.

 I do not doubt that His heart took courage from the words of scripture.
 Psalm 22 is not only a psalm of lament but also a Psalm of trust.
 We must note that, though abandoned, Jesus still cries, “My God, My God.”
 He still addresses and trusts God.
 Jesus’ trust in the Father does not lessen the reality of present abandonment.
-Trusting God and being abandoned are not mutually exclusive– not in David’s experience (Ps 22) and not in Jesus’ experience.5 He has become the sin offering, and at this dark moment, God must turn away from sin.6 In this cry of desolation, the horror of the world’s sin and the cost of our salvation are revealed!7
+Trusting God and being abandoned are not mutually exclusive– not in David’s experience (Ps 22) and not in Jesus’ experience.5 He had become the sin offering, and at that dark moment, God must turn away from (abandon) sin.6 In this cry of desolation, we should see the horror of our sin and the cost of our salvation revealed!7

 Friends, we are the reason for the cry of desolation.
 But the cry, after all theological arguments have been said and done, points to something more profound– the supreme sacrifice for our sin has been offered, though at the cost of His pain to the point of abandonment.
 And now the way to the presence of God is free and ready.8 Have you entered through Jesus Christ?